torvalds/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_FEATURES_ACTIVE``         bitset  diff old vs. new active
   ====================================  ======  ==========================

-Request constains only one bitset which can be either value/mask pair (request to change specific feature bits and leave the rest) or only a value (request to set all features to specified set).
+Request contains only one bitset which can be either value/mask pair (request to change specific feature bits and leave the rest) or only a value (request to set all features to specified set).